Projects by Priority

-Download the Panel Summary Report for NIDRR's Annual Portfolio Assessment Expert Review for Employment, PDF (567Kb) or Text.
+Download the Panel Summary Report for NIDILRR's Annual Portfolio Assessment Expert Review for Employment, PDF (567Kb) or Text.

 2. Health and Function.

-NIDRR's research focus for health and function addresses challenges to individual care, services, and supports for people with disabilities.
+NIDILRR's research focus for health and function addresses challenges to individual care, services, and supports for people with disabilities.
 Research topics include: medical rehabilitation; health and wellness programs; service delivery; short- and long-term interventions; systems research; and new and emerging disabilities.
-NIDRR's model systems are funded under this priority:
+NIDILRR's model systems are funded under this priority:

 3. Technology for Access and Function.

 Historically and currently, research investigating rehabilitation and biomedical engineering and assistive technology has produced results which have helped people with disabilities to achieve and maintain maximum physical function, live in their own homes, attain gainful employment, and participate in and contribute to society.
 NIDILRR's research addresses a broad range of technology, including systems of public technology, such as telecommunications and the built environment, and orphan technology for individuals.
 The research program also ecourages universal design practices.

 4. Community Living and Participation.